 The exact cause of DOMS is unknown, although it is generally described as the consequence of mechanical and/or metabolic stress7 … which isn’t saying much.
 What else would cause DOMS?
 Financial stress?

-In broad strokes, DOMS is probably a mild form of poisoning called “rhabdomyolysis” — or just “rhabdo” for short (and for the rest of this article).
-True rhabdo is a medical emergency in which the kidneys are poisoned by myoglobin from muscle crush injuries.8 But many physical and metabolic stresses cause milder rhabdo-like states — including intense exercise, and probably the strongest massage as well.9 There are many well-documented cases of exertional or “white collar” rhabdo.10 That term was coined by Knochel in 1990 because rhabdo was striking recreationally extreme athletes — people with white-collar jobs who voluntarily work themselves into a sorry state.11 Rhabdo often strikes recreationally extreme athletes, people who voluntarily work themselves into a sorry state.
+DOMS may be a mild form of metabolic poisoning called “rhabdomyolysis” — or just “rhabdo” for short (and for the rest of this article).
+True rhabdo is a medical emergency in which the kidneys are poisoned by myoglobin from muscle crush injuries.9 But many physical and metabolic stresses cause milder rhabdo-like states — including intense exercise, and probably the strongest massage as well.10 There are many well-documented cases of exertional or “white collar” rhabdo.11 That term was coined by Knochel in 1990 because rhabdo was striking recreationally extreme athletes — people with white-collar jobs who voluntarily work themselves into a sorry state.12 Rhabdo often strikes recreationally extreme athletes, people who voluntarily work themselves into a sorry state.
 You could also call it (for fun) recreational rhabdo.
-Another well-known source of rhabdo cases is military boot camp: “large numbers of [recruits] may have myoglobinemia….”12 After a bit of browsing through the literature, I have the impression that you could be rhabdo-ized by an especially hard sneeze.
+Another well-known source of rhabdo cases is military boot camp: “large numbers of [recruits] may have myoglobinemia….”13 After a bit of browsing through the literature, I have the impression that you could be rhabdo-ized by an especially hard sneeze.

 The mildest rhabdo — a comparatively benign cocktail of waste metabolites and by-products of tissue damage — is probably one of the reasons why we feel generally cruddy after intense physical stresses.